Jason Wilson

 Q: When does Swim & Dive Season Start?

-Swim and Dive for both girls' and boys' are considered spring sports.
-Regular season begins February 9, 2024, and pre-season dates will be announced shortly.
-Two team tryouts are held in November.
-Decisions, registration, and schedules will be posted prior to winter break.
+Swim and Dive for both girls and boys are considered spring sports.
+Regular season practices begin in February, and pre-season practice kicks off in January upon return from Winter Break.
+Team tryouts are held in November and team roster, registration, and schedules are posted by December 1st.
 Pre-season and Saturday practices begin in January for the swim team and the dive program will resume at the start of the regular season unless noted otherwise.
-To be eligible to practice and compete, the online athletic clearance process must be completed and approved by Troy’s Athletic Department prior to tryouts.
-Students must be in good academic standing with a minimum 2.5 GPA or higher to practice and / or compete throughout the season.
+To be eligible to practice and compete, the online athletic clearance process must be completed and approved by Troy’s Athletic Department before tryouts.
+Students must be in good academic standing with a minimum 2.5 GPA or higher to practice and/or compete throughout the season.

-Troy Aquatics Booster Association is a non-profit organization responsible for funding the Water Polo teams, and Swim & Dive programs at Troy High School.
-Upon team acceptance to the Swim and Dive team, a financial contribution is due at the time of regular season Registration.
-This tax-deductible donation can be paid via PayPal.
-100% of your generous contribution goes directly to the Swim & Dive Team.
+Troy Aquatics Booster Association is a non-profit organization responsible for fully funding the Swim & Dive programs at Troy High School.
+Upon acceptance, Swim & Dive relies heavily on a financial contribution of $215 due at the time of Registration to fund the costs needed to run the program.
+This tax-deductible donation can be paid via Zelle or PayPal.
+100% of your generous contribution goes directly to the Swim & Dive Team and qualifies for donation match programs if your company offers one.
+Please be advised that the Swim and Dive team does not receive financial support from Troy High School or FJUHSD.

 Q: My child played on the Water Polo team.
-Is it necessary for them to re-register again with Troy Aquatics and provide a contribution if they join the swim or dive team?
+Is it necessary to re-register again and provide a contribution if they join the swim or dive team?

-Yes, a new registration is required for each season throughout the year.
+Yes, because the program is funded based on the contributions collected at the start of each year during the new registration period, it is required for each sport throughout the year.
+This includes water polo players looking to continue conditioning.
 Each team under the Troy Aquatics umbrella is separately budgeted according to the actual cost for that season.
-Your contribution to the Swim & Dive team during the registration period is allotted for your athlete and the specific team in which your athlete is registering.
+Your contribution to the Swim & Dive team during the registration period is allotted for your athlete to receive the benefits of the Swim & Dive team.
 Troy Aquatics is a non-profit organization, and each year, the requested contribution is carefully determined by actual costs and voted on by the board members.
-It is important to note, the Swim and Dive programs are not funded by Troy High School or the FJUHSD.
-Troy High School’s Swim and Dive teams are funded and made possible due to the donations collected during the program’s registration period.
-Without your generous contributions, these teams would not exist.
+Troy High School’s Swim and Dive teams are fully funded and made possible due to the 91.3% collected during the program’s registration period.
+Without your generous contributions, these teams would not exist and cannot be sustained.

 Q: How much experience is required to join the team?

-Q: Does the swim team train all year or just during swim season?
+Q: Does the swim team train all year or only during swim season?

 Regular Season practice begins Monday, February 12, 2024.
-Practices are held six (6) days/week, 2-hours each day with 3K-7K days.
+Practices are held six (6) days/week, 2 hours each day with 3K-7K days.
 Saturday practices begin in January (5K-10K days) leading to the season open, and Summer Camp is held during July which swimmers will participate in dryland training followed by either aerobic, endurance, strength, or speed training.
-Dive practice will commence during Regular Session starting February.
+Dive practice will commence during the Regular Session starting in February.

 Swim team practices are not scheduled on Staff Development Days and over Thanksgiving, Winter, or Spring breaks unless noted otherwise.
 Dive practice during these dates varies and attendance is optional when classes at Troy are not in session.